China is increasingly keeping its best AI talent to itself

 Key Points

-- China's AI boom is creating world-class talent pools.
+- China's AI boom is creating world-class talent, with significant government investment.

 Want this in your inbox every morning?